I wrote this post to show you how to create a WordPress blog simply and quickly.

 The dashboard is quite simple.
 Pay attention to the left column of the panel.
 You will see the following options:

-- Dashboard: home page showing an overview of WordPress, such as available updates and recent activities;
+- Dashboard: a home page showing an overview of WordPress, such as available updates and recent activities;

 - Posts: to create and edit posts, tags and categories;